Lebanese Salad Dressing: Mediterranean Gold

 Notes

-– Makes approximately 1/2 cup of dressing, which is enough for about 4-6 servings (depending on how much dressing you like on your salad).
+• 1/2 cup of dressing is enough for about 4-6 servings (depending on how much dressing you like on your salad).

-– This dressing can be stored in an airtight container in the refrigerator for up to a week.
-If the olive oil solidifies when chilled, simply let it sit at room temperature until it liquefies again before use.
+• Keep in an airtight container in the refrigerator for up to a week.
+If the olive oil solidifies when chilled, let it sit at room temperature until it liquefies again before use.

 Keyword healthy salad dressing, homemade salad dressing, lebanese salad dressing, low-calorie dressing, Middle Eastern dressing